Skip to main content

 • stability

-The game is described as fun but plagued by significant stability issues, including frequent bugs that cause cards to freeze and become unplayable, indicating a need for substantial improvements.
+The game is generally enjoyable, but it suffers from significant stability issues, including frequent bugs that can cause cards to freeze and become unplayable, indicating a need for substantial improvements.

 • “Not a terrible game, very buggy.
-It definitely needs a lot of work as some cards straight up freeze and then clog up your hand as unplayable.”
+It definitely needs a lot of work as some cards straight up freeze and then clog up your hand as unplayable, but overall it's fun.”

 • music

-Reviewers feel that the game lacks sufficient music and sound effects, suggesting that these elements are necessary to enhance the overall experience and storytelling.
+Users feel that the game lacks sufficient music and sound effects, suggesting that these elements, along with a narrative, would enhance the overall experience.

 • “It could definitely use some music and sound effects as well as a story.”